intel/ros2_openvino_toolkit/.ci_local_test/README.md

-The Jenkinsfile Introduce:
+Jenkins file Introduction:

-1. The jenkins matchine would scan the ROS2_Openvion project regularly.
+1. The Jenkins machine would scan the ROS2_OpenVINO project regularly.

 it would trigger test when scan the PR or other change.